ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ListView.rst

 Valid values for ``highlightRangeMode`` are:

--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.ApplyRange - the view
+-  :ref:`ListView <sdk_qtquick_listview>`.ApplyRange - the view attempts to
-   attempts to maintain the highlight within the range.
+   maintain the highlight within the range.
 However, the highlight can move outside of the range at the ends of the list or due to mouse interaction.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.StrictlyEnforceRange -
+-  :ref:`ListView <sdk_qtquick_listview>`.StrictlyEnforceRange - the
-   the highlight never moves outside of the range.
+   highlight never moves outside of the range.
 The current item changes if a keyboard or mouse action would cause the highlight to move outside of the range.
--  `ListView </sdk/apps/qml/QtQuick/ListView/>`__.NoHighlightRange -
+-  :ref:`ListView <sdk_qtquick_listview>`.NoHighlightRange - this is the
-   this is the default value.
+   default value.

 |

+.. _sdk_qtquick_listview_highlightResizeDuration-prop:

 +--------------------------------------------------------------------------+
 |        \ highlightResizeDuration : int                                   |